jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - Preface
 - Foreword
 - Introduction
 - Chapter 1—Earth is Chessboard—Here Are The Rules of the Game
 - Chapter 2—What Life Is—The Creator of Players
 - Chapter 3—What Evolution Is—The Editor of Players
 - Chapter 4—The History of Life's Evolution
 - Chapter 5—Our History From Trees to Fire
 - Chapter 6—The History of Civilization
-- Chapter 7—The Ancients
+- Chapter 7—The Ancients-Socrates Starts Self-Reflection
-- Chapter 8—The Moderns
+- Chapter 8—The Moderns-Self-Refection Turns Scientific
-- Chapter 9—Techvolution—No More Camels in the Amazon
+- Chapter 9—Techvolution—Earn Perpetual Prosperity by Removing Technological Camels from the Amazon
+- Epilogue—The Next Books—Starting Starfleet

 <!-- Chapters: Rough notes per each
 Chapter 1—The Rules of the Game—Where do we live?